Nasir-AhmadZ/FPGAVGAProject/index.md

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.

+Like in ColourStripes.v I used `if statements` to assign different pixels a colour value.
+In ColourStripes.v the only use col to change the colours within certain columns which created stripes.
+I changed this to use both columns and rows.
+So that the pixels would change colour depending on both the row and column.
+I divided the screen into 60x640 segments, this split the screen into 8 segments, each segment was assigned a different colour.
+For example the first rows 0 to 60 were assigned the colour blue.
+I then used the condition `if(col%10 || row%10)`
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**